kkrt-labs/kakarot/docs/general/accounts.md

 deploy an account contract using the `deploy_externally_owned_account` entrypoint from Kakarot.

+When an account is deployed, we make a library call to the `initialize` selector of its new implementation.
+This implementation is read directly from the storage of the Kakarot contract, so that newly deployed accounts are always up-to-date.
+In this initialization, we give infinite allowance to the Kakarot contract for the native token, we register the account in the Kakarot mapping of evm addresses to starknet addresses, and we set the `is_initialized` flag to true to prevent accounts from being initialized twice.

 ## Account versioning

 Kakarot's account versioning system allows for upgrading the account contract